RCMP witness says fellow Mountie 'looked scared' after fatal 2015 police shooting

 He's being represented by defence attorney Joshua Weinstein in the trial before Justice Chris Martin.

 Campbell was the father of two girls, who were two and 11 when he died, his family told CBC News in 2015.
-Family members wearing T-shirts reading "Remembering Steven" sat in court for the trial.
+Family members wearing T-shirts reading "Remembering Steven" were in court Monday and Tuesday.

 RCMP spokesperson Paul Manaigre told CBC Letkeman has been suspended with pay since March 2017.